proprogramerX/mosquittobroker/README.md

 # Mosquitto Broker

+To run the Mosquitto Broker
+  1. Install Mosquitto Broker
+  2. Download `mosquitto.conf`or create your own mosquitto configuration file
-To run the Mosquitto Broker, run `mosquitto -c mosquitto.conf -v` in the command line
+  3. run `mosquitto -c mosquitto.conf -v` in the command line